Ever wonder what the differences are between term and whole life insurance? Wondering which is better for you?

 The disadvantage of term life insurance is that there is no cash value.
 It’s like other insurance policies (like auto) – you pay for coverage and when you stop paying, you have nothing to show for it.
 This also makes them cheaper than the alternatives.

-Permanent insurance is a broader category of insurance that includes whole life insurance.
+Whole life insurance is the biggest option in a category of insurance known as permanent life insurance.

 - Traditional whole life,

 - Variable life, and

 Traditional Whole Life Insurance adds an investing component and removes the term.
 It’s called “whole life” because it covers your whole life.
 The policy builds a cash value based on an underlying investment strategy.
 This cash value is something you can use.
 You can borrow against it and you can cash it out.